 The outbreak of Poliomyelitis in Syria and Iraq in 2013 was particularly alarming.
 It was faced by a massive mobilization of all health partners and the civil society in Lebanon to undertake a nationwide door to door vaccination campaign.
 This successful mobilization under the leadership of the MOPH, led to a high level of immunization coverage among Lebanese and Syrian children alike and maintained Lebanon Polio free.
-Public health experts are warning against the risk of reintroduction of polio, especially with the new outbreak in Nigeria and the large mobile diaspora of Lebanese there.

-Experts also warned against the rise of risk of Cholera outbreak due to overcrowding and lack of proper hygiene and sanitation, particularly after the recent outbreaks in Iraq and Yemen.
+Public health experts also warned against the rise of risk of Cholera outbreak due to overcrowding and lack of proper hygiene and sanitation, particularly after the recent outbreak in Iraq.
 Population movement and insufficient humanitarian assistance can amplify the risk.